-Maybe it is the sun, the expensive gym membership, or just our hectic lives – it can be is easy to make up an excuse for not exercising.
+Maybe it is the sun, the expensive gym membership, or just our hectic lives – it can be easy to make up an excuse for not exercising at all.
 Nonetheless, we all need regular exercise, to make sure our cardiovascular fitness levels are at an optimum.
 As the saying goes, use it or lose it.

 Photo: Sport Singapore

 Here are a few convenient workout options that we can get started on anytime, at our own pace, right from home.

 1) One-leg stands to strengthen those leg muscles and get rid of flabby thighs